 About the Author

-Hey hey everyone, my name's Anthony and I'm a photographer-turned-writer for this here site.
-I was born and raised in Toronto and I'm currently in school here for my main gig; film production, editing and sound recording.
-I've been shooting concerts for nearly as long as I've been listening to metal, so I'm psyched to be shooting for this fine site.
+Hey everyone, my name's Anthony and I'm a photographer/sometimes writer for Axis.
+I was born and raised in Toronto, recently graduating in Film and Media Production at Humber College.
+I've been shooting concerts for nearly as long as I've been listening to metal, and you can check out some more of my work at anthonymaphotography.com.

-As for the music, I've always been into the droning, stoner/sludge side of things, but I still love me some thrash, prog, traditional and crossover-punk.
+As for the music, I'm mainly into stoner/doom/sludge side of things, as well as black metal, thrash, prog, and hardcore.
 I've also got alot of love for the proto-metal and heavy psych bands of the late 60s and early 70s.

-Some favorite metal acts: Black Sabbath, Motorhead, Slayer, Venom, the Melvins, Sleep, Om, High on Fire, Corrosion of Conformity, Big Business, Harvey Milk, Boris, Baroness, Mastodon, Kylesa, Weedeater, Zoroaster, Kyuss, Tool, Intronaut, the Isosceles Project, the Great Sabatini.
+Some favorite metal: Black Sabbath, Motorhead, Slayer, Venom, the Melvins, Sleep, High on Fire, Corrosion of Conformity, Harvey Milk, Boris, Baroness, Kylesa, Weedeater, Zoroaster, Kyuss, Tool, Intronaut, the Isosceles Project, the Great Sabatini.

-Non-metal favorites: King Crimson, Santana, Rush, Cream, Deep Purple, Jimi Hendrix, Can, Frank Zappa, Captain Beefheart, Parliament-Funkadelic, Herbie Hancock, Miles Davis, Jeff Beck, A Tribe Called Quest, MF Doom, Madlib, POS, Fugazi, Fucked Up, Black Flag, Talking Heads.
+Non-metal favorites: King Crimson, Santana, Rush, Cream, Deep Purple, Jimi Hendrix, Can, Frank Zappa, Parliament-Funkadelic, Herbie Hancock, Miles Davis, A Tribe Called Quest, MF Doom, Madlib, Fugazi, Fucked Up, Black Flag, Talking Heads.